-If you have a car that an attorney in Texas has deemed a lemon, you might have to go to a Texas lemon law hearing.
+If you have a car that an attorney in Texas has deemed a lemon, you might have to go to a Texas lemon law & Missouri Lemon Law hearing..
 Here’s what you can expect from this:

 Understanding a Hearing

 If you and your lawyer have to go to a hearing, this is your chance to go before an administrative law judge, who will determine your case.
 It is important that you present all testimony, as well as share repair orders, letters, and other documents.
 These should prove to the judge that your car is a lemon.
 Your lawyer will help you with all of this.
 Just keep in mind that you will not get a decision immediately.
 It can take up to 150 days for a decision to be made.

 Here are some things that you and your lawyer must do to prepare for an upcoming hearing: